Francessco121/dino-recomp/BUILDING.md

 - C++ Clang Compiler for Windows
 - C++ CMake tools for Windows

+> [!WARNING]
+> If you installed Clang 19 or newer through the Visual Studio Installer you will not be able to build the `patches` library without also installing a build of Clang supporting MIPS.
+Newer versions of Clang supporting MIPS can be downloaded from [n64recomp-clang](https://github.com/LT-Schmiddy/n64recomp-clang/releases).

 > [!NOTE]
 > You do not necessarily need the Visual Studio UI to build/debug the project but the above installation is still required.
 More on the different build options below.